carlospigurina/Shopping-Cart/README.md

 <!-- DESCRIPTION -->
 <br>
-<h3 align="center">This is one of my Front-End projects that i have benn workin on, it's a functional shopping cart which you can add courses and see the price, image, name of each course added.
+<h3 align="center">This is one of my Front-End projects that i have been workin on, it's a functional shopping cart which you can add courses and see the price, image, name of each course added to the cart.
 Developed using the current stack (languages, frameworks, tools). </h3>
 <br>
 <hr>
 <!-- DESCRIPTION -->